-A no-win, no-fees lawyer is an excellent option for people who are concerned about lengthy, complicated cases, as the firm does ask for payment unless the dispute has been awarded in your favour.
+A no-win, no-fee lawyer is an excellent option for people who are concerned about lengthy, complicated contested wills cases, as many firms do ask for independent payment unless the dispute has been awarded in your favour.

 With any challenge to a will, it is important to gather all the information and facts that support your claim.
 This means finding evidence that reflects the legal criteria upon which the courts may rule.

-An experienced legal team can help with this process, as they will have argued numerous similar cases and know the most important areas on which to focus.
+An experienced will disputes attorney can help with this process, as they will have argued numerous similar cases and know the most important areas on which to focus.

 To prepare the strongest case, a number of facts are required, such as: